llnl/RAJAPerf/docs/sphinx/user_guide/output.rst

     run to run are ``Inconsistent``.
   * **OperationalComplexity** -- The operational complexity of the kernel, where N is the *problem size* of the kernel.
   * **MaxPerfectLoopDimensions** -- Number of levels in the largest perfectly nested loop.
+This should only count parallelized dimensions.
   * **ProblemDimensionality** -- Dimensionality of the problem the kernel is solving, regardless of implementation dimensionality.
 For example, a 3D kernel may layout data in 1D, but its problem dimensionality will still be 3.